-It was well past midnight on Nov.
+DEDHAM — The Maritana neared Boston Harbor after its long journey from Liverpool, laden with a cargo of coal, wool, iron, steel, and more than two dozen passengers and crew.
+It was after midnight on Nov.
 3, 1861, and Captain G.W.
 Williams was in command.
 The weather was thick and the tide was high as they entered the bay.
-The ship had been navigating a disastrous southeasterly gale.
-From on board, a man on the lookout caught a glimpse of Boston Light through the storm, a sign of welcome and voyage’s end.
+The ship had been navigating through a disastrous gale.
+From on board, a man on the lookout spotted Boston Light, a sign of welcome and voyage’s end.

 First, the Maritana.

 Every great ship needs a figurehead, the decoration placed at its bow, and the Maritana was no exception.
-When it was built in 1857, the ship’s owner, Suchet Mauran II, took interest in an intricate carving of a woman, maritime historian and Massachusetts native Edward Rowe Snow wrote in his book, “Storms and Shipwrecks of New England.”
+When it was built in 1857, the ship’s owner, Suchet Mauran II, took interest in a carving of a woman, maritime historian and Massachusetts native Edward Rowe Snow wrote in his book, “Storms and Shipwrecks of New England.”

-While noted by some for its beauty, the figurehead had a checkered past.
+While noted for its beauty, the figurehead had a checkered past.
 The carving had been salvaged first from a commandeered French warship, and then, later, a ship built in Maine that wrecked off New England.

 But the figurehead’s time on the Maritana was largely uneventful, Snow said — until the ship set sail from Liverpool in September 1861.

 The masts were cut away at 3 a.m., reports said.
 Boats on the davits were “crushed to atoms,” The Boston Pilot recalled.
-The crew’s many attempts to reach safety were futile.
+The crew’s attempts to reach safety were futile.

 “At the moment the vessel parted, Capt.
 Williams was standing on the quarterdeck,” the Transcript reported.
 “He went down between the broken fragments, which closing suddenly caught the Captain by the head and crushed it in a frightful manner.”